Education, Health and Care Needs Assessments and Plans

 If an EHC Plan is agreed, it will be reviewed every year, although parts of the plan can be reviewed more frequently, if required.
 The plan will stay in place until the outcomes have been achieved or if the special educational provision included is deemed to be no longer necessary.
 For young people aged 19-25, continuation of an EHC Plan is only necessary when it is agreed that additional time is required to meet the specified outcomes and these can only be achieved by remaining in formal education or training.

 How families are supported

 Once a request for an assessment is received by the local authority, the family will be assigned a named Local Authority Officer to co-ordinate their assessment.
 In the majority of cases, the same Local Authority officer will continue to work with the family if a plan is agreed, and throughout the duration of the plan.

 Some families may find it helpful to have extra support to voice their wishes and views.
 Additional support could be provided by a professional already working with the family such as a SENCO or a health visitor.
 Additional support and advice is also available throughout the process from Cheshire East Information, Advice and Support.

 Support available for children and young people without an EHC Plan

-AN EHC needs assessment will not always lead to an EHC Plan.
-All Cheshire East education settings receive funding to assist them in supporting children and young with SEN .
-Information on this can be found on the Special Educational Needs funding page.
-If the EHC needs assessment identifies provision that can be provided at SEN Support, the information gathered during an assessment will be used to meet the child/young person’s needs through a individual learning plan, such as a SEN Support or School Focused Plan from within available resources through SEN Support.
+An EHC needs assessment will not always lead to an EHC Plan.
+All Cheshire East education settings receive funding to assist them in supporting children and young people with SEN .
+Information on this can be found on the Special Educational Needs funding page and within the Cheshire East Toolkit for SEND.
+If the EHC needs assessment identifies provision that can be provided at the SEN Support level, the information gathered during the assessment will be used to meet the child/ young person’s needs through an individual learning plan such as an SEN Support Plan from available resources through SEN Support.
 The educational setting will still be required to support your child by delivering the identified provision.